 “Launch Service(s)” means those services described in the Alpha Cube Sat Scope of Services to be performed by the Launch Service Provider.

-“Launch Service Provider” means a third party who is engaged by XISP-Inc. to provide Launch Services and who is responsible for providing the Launch Vehicle, integration, and launch from designated Launch Site to ______________________ as described in the Alpha Cube Sat Scope of Services.
+“Launch Service Provider” means a third party who is engaged by XISP-Inc. to provide Launch Services and who is responsible for providing the Launch Vehicle, integration, and launch from designated Launch Site to the initial deployment orbit as described in the Alpha Cube Sat Scope of Services.

 “Launch Site” means the Launch Service Provider’s launch facility to be determined by the Launch Service Provider.